 Taurine is an amino acid.
 Amino acids are the building blocks of protein.
 Being carnivores, the best amino acid sources for cats and dogs are from eating animal proteins like meat, eggs, and poultry.
 Not plants.

-Taurine is only present in animal proteins, not plant proteins e.g., pea protein (one reason to avoid a vegan diet for cats).
+Taurine is only present in animal proteins, not plant proteins e.g., pea or soy protein (one reason to avoid a vegan diet for cats).
 While taurine is in all muscle meats, it’s especially concentrated in the heart muscles, eye/retinas, and brains.
 If your dog or cat eats fresh, unprocessed muscle meat, it’s getting taurine — sufficient levels of taurine for the average animal.

 A Bit More About Amino Acids